ivanprobst/thedailyquote/README.md

 * quote/author update/creation feedback on browser
 * authorID and pubDate duplicate check
 * delete items
-* schedule in red when a quote is there but is missing somehting (date, etc.)
+* schedule in red when a quote is there but is missing something (date, etc.)
 * handle schedule duplicates

 modules